Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Juni 2025 09.25.37 UTC
+- WIB: Minggu, 8 Juni 2025 10.56.55 UTC
-- WITA: Minggu, 8 Juni 2025 10.25.37 UTC
+- WITA: Minggu, 8 Juni 2025 11.56.55 UTC
-- WIT: Minggu, 8 Juni 2025 11.25.37 UTC
+- WIT: Minggu, 8 Juni 2025 12.56.55 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: motivational
+Kategori: nature